 The CBD industry is yet to be regulated, and therefore CBD levels and bottle sizes all differ from company to company.

-Consequently, it can be challenging to know whether or not the product that you purchase is good value for money.
+Consequently, it can be challenging to know whether or not the product that you purchase is a good value for the money.
 We recommend products that are clearly labeled with regards to strength and verified by third-party lab testing.

 4. Are there quality standards in place?